How Indonesian financial institutions use civil registration to reduce fraudputri

 Indonesian financial institutions work closely with the Directorate of Population and Civil Registration (Dukcapil) of the Ministry of Home Affairs (Kemendagri) to mitigate fraud.
 Through this collaboration, financial institutions can verify the data of prospective customers before granting credit or loans.
 Financial institutions can now conduct field verification and data verification by using data from Civil Registration.

 This collaboration actually began two years ago.
 Dukcapil provides access to institutions to utilize population identification numbers (NIK), population data, and electronic KTP (e-KTP).
 Quoted from Kontan (29/09), a director of a consumer financing company admitted that Dukcapil’s data were very beneficial for his company.
-It can be seen from how company’s NPF (Non Performing Financing) has been declining since 2017.
+It can be seen from how the company’s NPF (Non-Performing Financing) has been declining since 2017.